Annuity Due: Complete Guide to Definition & Calculation

 An easy example is a life annuity due, usually offered in insurance.
 Here, payments commence at the beginning of every month, quarter of the year, or annually, meaning that an individual will receive regular transactions that are guaranteed until death.
 However, upon the death of the annuitant, any outstanding balance is typically returned to the insurance company.

-Even retirement products, such as the National Pension Scheme (NPS), utilize annuity concepts.
+Even retirement products, such as the National Pension Scheme (NPS) and Guaranteed Pension Plan, utilize annuity concepts.
 In fact, under NPS, a portion of accumulated savings can be used to buy an annuity in NPS.
 This ensures regular income, and depending on the plan you choose, it can work as an annuity due, where your payments start right away, giving you extra financial security in your retirement years.

 Annuity Due vs. Ordinary Annuity

-A major difference between a due annuity and an ordinary annuity is the timing when the payments are supposed to be made.
-To help you understand better, here is a comparison between the two:
+A major difference between an annuity due and an ordinary annuity is the timing of when the payments are supposed to be made.
+To help you understand better, here is a comparison between the features of annuity due versus the ordinary annuity:

 Feature Annuity Due Ordinary Annuity